AntonioNoack/RemsTsunamis/Report.md

 Creating a job with salloc, and logging in with the option "-X" solved the issue.
 A driver was found, and the "Tesla P100-PCIE-16GB/PCIe/SSE2" GPU was correctly detected.

+## Graphics Pipeline VS Compute Pipeline - Ease of implementation

+Since on my GPU there is no performance difference, and on the Tesla P100, the graphics pipeline currently is twice as fast, it's hard to generally use the compute pipeline.

+The main core is thanks to GLSL the same, so only loading, storing, and where the computation takes place differs.
+The compute pipeline offers more advanced features, but they may not be needed in every scenario.